nrepl/nrepl/README.md

 Please note the changelog below.

+nREPL is compatible with Clojure 1.1.0 - 1.3.0.

 ### Embedding nREPL

 This library is in its infancy.
 More info to come.
 In the meantime,